Ragged School Museum, London

 It was a strategic tool to raise awareness, evoke empathy, and secure funding for the children in his care.

-He was a pioneer, creating before-and-after photographs of the children to show their differences and demonstrate that the donations made a difference.
+He was a pioneer, creating before-and-after photographs of the children to show their differences and demonstrate the impact of the donations.

-However, Barnardo was taken to court in 1877, accused of misrepresentation, but he was cleared, defending his methods as a means to a morally right and fair end.
+However, Barnardo was taken to court in 1877 on charges of misrepresentation, but he was cleared, defending his methods as a means to a morally right and fair end.

-Inside the rest of the museum, you’ll find several rooms to explore, including an exhibition space that tells the story of Barnardo, the Ragged Schools, and the lives of some of the children who passed through the school.
+The rest of the museum features several rooms to explore, including an exhibition space that tells the story of Barnardo, the Ragged Schools, and the lives of some of the children who passed through the school.

 You’ll find a few items in the exhibition, such as Barnado’s filing cabinet, which still contains his handwritten notes.